rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Forecasting These Attitudes](#forecast-attitudes)

-Thus far, I come across few resources on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the three dimensions of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.
+Thus far, I have come across few resources on human gene-editing that explicitly outline the social, regulatory, technological, and/or economic pathways to different scenarios across the three dimensions of gene-editing, or that actually attach probabilities to any future scenario involving gene-editing in humans.

 It is also possible (and somewhat likely) that I am missing a lot here by not having extensively explored search results such as "human gene-editing scenarios".

 Nonetheless, when considering emerging technologies, I believe generating scenarios and making forecasting on these scenarios is a neglected but useful activity.

-At a minimum, it elicits people's attitudes towards these phenomena, and offers evidence for how plausible certain futures involving some technology are.
+At a minimum, this process elicits people's attitudes towards some technological phenomenon.
+Forecasts also provide evidence for how plausible certain futures involving some technology are.
+I expect this to generalize to human genome editing.

-The entities I believe most want to know are:
+With regard to human genome editing, these are the questions concerning the near-term and long-future that I believe most people might want to know:

 - Where will the 4th gene-edited baby be born?
 - In what country will germline genome editing in humans be legalized?